Fiat 124 Sport Coupé: First series (Type 124 AC: 1967–1969)

-The AC model began in 1967 and came with a 1438 cc twin cam, 4-speed gearbox (the option of a 5-speed item appearing in mid-'67), front and rear anti-roll bars and a torque tube rear axle.
-It featured a 200 km/h speedometer, three supplementary gauges, a faux wood steering wheel, a woodgrain dash and console top, as well as tail lights shared with the Lamborghini Espada and Iso Rivolta.
+The AC model began in 1967 and came with a 1438 cc twin cam, 4-speed gearbox (with the option of a 5-speed item appearing in mid-1967), front and rear anti-roll bars, and a torque tube rear axle.
+It featured a 200 km/h speedometer, three supplementary gauges, a faux-wood steering wheel, a woodgrain dash and console top.
+The 124 Sport Coupé's tail lights were also used on the Lamborghini Espada and Iso Rivolta.

 124 Sport Coupés were modern in chassis and engine design.
 Braking was via four 230 mm disc brakes with a front/rear weight-sensitive proportioning valve.
-It also had a sealed cooling system, viscous fan clutch and a toothed timing belt for the twin-cam engine, the first mass-produced engine to feature this instead of the usual chain-drive.
+It also had a sealed cooling system, viscous fan clutch, and a toothed timing belt for the twin-cam engine, the first mass-produced engine to feature this instead of the usual chain drive.

-The torque-tube rear axle of the A series was replaced by a four-link rear axle with a Panhard rod in mid-'68, and remained the same throughout B and C models.
+Fiat replaced the A series' torque-tube rear axle with a four-link rear axle with a Panhard rod in mid-1968, and it remained the same throughout the B and C models.